TeamMacLean/small_genomes_SNPs/Results.md

 ### Possible improvements I can think of

-- Try with a larger genome?
+- The increase in the genome size (2-->8 kb) doesn't seem to improve the accuracy of the distribution plots.
 - Increase the number of generations?
 - Try with new parameters.
-I could increase the select_num (number of permutations generated in each population).
-By increasing the number of permutations, we will probably have a best_permutation per generation with a better fitness score.
+By increasing the number of permutations, we will probably have a best_permutation per generation with a **better fitness score.**.
+I could increase the select_num (number of permutations from each population to create a new population from.
+Also, I could increase the population size (numnber of permutations in each population)
 - Use the count_ratio method